pnmocap/NoitomMocapLiveLinkPlugin/Doc/AxisUnrealLiveLinkPlugin Handbook_EN.md

 * In Live Link Window, follow the steps to add Axis Neuron Live Source
     ![UEConnectLivelinkSource](UEConnectLivelinkSource.png)

+  > When use UDP Please do not use  255.255.255.255 as destination IP in Software(Axis Studio or AHM)

-    If the source is ready you will see Live link Subject(s) on the window, in the picture it is **chr00** you will use the name in the following steps.
+* If the source is ready you will see Live link Subject(s) on the window, in the picture it is **chr00** you will use the name in the following steps.
     ![LivelinkSourceReady](LivelinkSourceReady.png)

 * Go to Content browser, Open DemoMap(World'/NeuronLiveLink/Content/Demo/DemoMap.uMap') in Neuron Live Link Plugin